dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_solver_configuration.rst

 depends on when in the anneal the quench occurs, with later quenches more likely to obtain samples from the ground state.

-Supply the scheduling points using the :ref:`sysdocs:param_anneal_sched` solver parameter.
+Supply the scheduling points using the :ref:`parameter_qpu_anneal_schedule` solver parameter.

 Reverse Anneal
 --------------